phparkitect/arkitect-github-actions/README.md

 # GithubAction for Arkitect

-This repository is created for run PHPArkitect into Github Action
+This repository is created for run PHPArkitect into Github Actions

 ## Usage
 You can use it as a Github Action like this: